laravel-enso/documentation/docs/frontend/forms.md

         @input="pivotParams.userGroups.id = $event"/>
 </template>
 ```
+- you may also use the `actions-left` and `actions-right` slots to place controls in the
+form's actions area
 ### EnsoForm.vue

 Designed to be used within the Enso ecosystem, requiring less configuration from the dev.